 - Group Fitness Room behind the F.C. in WDI room 107

 - Indoor and Outdoor Walking Program with maps

-Membership registration is available on an open enrollment basis to students and the public for one of four non-credit B-Fit memberships or one of two non-credit Individualized Personal Fitness Training Packages.
+Membership registration is available on an open enrollment basis for public users for one of four non-credit B-Fit memberships or one of two non-credit Individualized Personal Fitness Training Packages.
 After registration, please schedule your FREE Fitness Center Orientation.

 Richland Student Memberships

 Currently enrolled students receive membership to the Fitness Center as part of their tuition.